tomblchr/atem-streamlia/readme.md

 ## Building

-This project relies on a COM reference to the BMD interop DLL.
-Building the software using the .NET Framework version of MSBuild, which contains the [ResolveComReference build task](https://docs.microsoft.com/en-ca/visualstudio/msbuild/resolvecomreference-task).
+This project relies on a COM reference to the BMD interop DLL installed as part of the ATEM Software Control.
+Build the software using the .NET Framework version of MSBuild, which contains the [ResolveComReference build task](https://docs.microsoft.com/en-ca/visualstudio/msbuild/resolvecomreference-task).

 Use the `build.ps1` script to build from the command line.

 ## Get Going

+1. Download and install the [ATEM Switchers](https://www.blackmagicdesign.com/support/family/atem-live-production-switchers) software
-1. Download the [latest release](https://github.com/tomblchr/atem-streamlia/releases) or build from source
+1. Download the [latest release](https://github.com/tomblchr/atem-streamlia/releases) or build from source using the `build.ps1` PowerShell script
 1. Extract the archive
 1. Run the `SwitcherServer.exe` console application
 1. Open https://localhost (or the address directed by the startup log messages) in a browser